 Why is Year End Giving Important?

 The end of the year sees the highest amount of donations, primarily in November and December.
-In fact, as much as 29% of all charitable donations are made in December alone!
+In fact, the 2022 M+R Benchmarks Study found that nonprofits raise anywhere from 17% to 31% of their annual online revenue in December alone!
 The year end giving phenomenon allows nonprofits to benefit from the increased generosity often experienced in fall and winter.
 Many nonprofits look at year end giving as a chance to reach their fiscal goals before the calendar turns to a new year.

 Since end of the year charitable giving is so popular, you’ll be facing competition as you work to engage with donors.
 It’s of the utmost importance that you have a strategy in place to ensure your organization gets a share of the pie.